ABMalhotra/Shop_DS_2021/README.md

 How many orders were shipped by Speedy Express in total? **54**
 ##### SQL Query :
-SELECT COUNT(*)
+SELECT ShipperName,COUNT(*) AS OrdersShipped

 FROM (Orders

 INNER JOIN Shippers ON Shippers.ShipperID = Orders.ShipperID)

-WHERE ShipperName = 'Speedy Express'
+WHERE ShipperName = 'Speedy Express';

 ------
 What is the last name of the employee with the most orders? **Peacock**
 ##### SQL Query :

+SELECT LastName, MAX(OrdersTaken)

+FROM

-SELECT LastName, COUNT(OrderID) AS OrdersTaken
+(SELECT LastName, COUNT(*) AS OrdersTaken

 FROM (Orders

-LEFT JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID)
+INNER JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID)

-GROUP BY LastName
+GROUP BY Employees.EmployeeID);

-ORDER BY COUNT(OrderID) DESC;

 ------
 What product was ordered the most by customers in Germany? **Gorgonzola Telino(ProductID = 31)**
 ##### SQL Query :

-SELECT Products.ProductID,ProductName,COUNT(Products.ProductID) AS OrdersGiven
+SELECT ProductID,ProductName,MAX(OrdersFromGermany)

+FROM

+(SELECT Products.ProductID,ProductName,COUNT(*) AS OrdersFromGermany

 FROM (((Products